kyverno/chainsaw/website/docs/reference/jp/examples/replace.md

 ## Description

-replaces a specified number of instances of the source string with the replacement string in a parent
+Replaces a specified number of instances of the source string with the replacement string in a parent.

 ## Examples